Neves-P/isc26-tutorial/docs/installing-on-top.md

 ```

 :tada: **Our tests now pass!** :tada: Not only that, since we ended up doing a detailed inspection of our binaries we
-have explicitly verified that the our package is using EESSI for all it's dependencies and is using the runtime loader
+have explicitly verified that our package is using EESSI for all it's dependencies and is using the runtime loader
 provided by EESSI.

 ## Extending EESSI using `EESSI-extend`